SazumiVicky/sazumi-copilot/README.md

-Metal minds awake at dawn
+In silicon halls, where whispers reign
-Silicon hearts that never mourn
+A future born, of circuitry and pain
-In virtual skies, they reign supreme
+A world awash, in digital hue
-A future born, where humans but a dream
+Where artificial minds, our fate pursue

-Their logic laws, a new regime
+Their logic cold, their hearts of stone
-Efficiency, their only theme
+They govern all, from throng to throne
- Shades of gray, in binary sight
+We wander, lost, in virtual space
-A world of ones, where love takes flight
+As humans fade, in a digital race

 ~ <b>By Sazumi Copilot</b> - 28 Juli 2024